 In 1938, two weeks after the Anschluss of Austria to Germany, Marta Friedländer’s farsighted mother was certain that Jews would soon have to leave the country.
-Despite her own past experience of antisemitism, Friedländer hoped that she would be able to resume her life normally.
+Despite her own past experience of anti-Semitism, Friedländer hoped that she would be able to resume her life normally.
 She later recalled the night of March 11–12 as the most horrifying of all her experiences: People marched past her window and drums were beaten all night.
 Because her uncle worked as a reporter for a Paris newspaper, her family knew of the situation throughout Europe.
 At the courts on the day after the Anschluss, Friedländer was greeted with words of congratulation by a colleague; he assumed that since Jewish lawyers would now lose their jobs, there would be more clients for her.
 He was shocked and embarrassed when he learned that she was Jewish.
 The next shock came with the newspaper headline on March 12.
 The new chief of the Supreme Court, Dr. Schaubert, who had for years been her mentor and her “very best and devoted friend,” must have been a secret Nazi in order to receive such a prestigious position so quickly.

 On March 31 the Nazi government provisionally prohibited Jewish lawyers from practicing.
-Only one hundred of the 1,300 Jewish lawyers in Vienna were allowed to practice on behalf of other Jews.
+Only 100 of the 1,300 Jewish lawyers in Vienna were allowed to practice on behalf of other Jews.
 Blonde and blue-eyed, Friedländer continued practicing law with no difficulty.
 In those five months she earned more money than ever before.
 She freed prisoners from Dachau by promising the government that they would emigrate.
 Beginning on May 2, 1938, prisoners released from Dachau and Buchenwald had to acquire emigration papers as a preliminary condition for their release.
 The Nazis threatened to return them to the concentration camps if they did not leave Austria within seven days.

 Immediately endangered was her brother, Otto Friedländer (b.
 Vienna 1908–d.
 USA 1949).
-Learning that the French Embassy was accepting bribes for visas, she managed to get one for her brother and that evening he was already en route to France.
+After learning that the French Embassy was accepting bribes for visas, she managed to get one for her brother and that evening he was en route to France.
 Marta Friedländer herself did not leave Vienna until August 1938.
 On June 22, she was forced to close her legal practice.
 Searching for a possibility to guarantee their security, she and her mother perceived two possibilities: marriage or flight to Ireland.
 The Vienna marriage rate in 1938 was the highest ever, and Marta received several offers, but she chose the offer of a passage to Ireland from a client in London.
 She arrived in England penniless.

 Marta’s mother, who had stayed behind in Vienna in order to arrange for the shipment of their furniture to Belfast, arrived there herself in 1939 and died there in 1941.
 Her husband, who had been sick for some time, remained in a Jewish hospital in Vienna, where he died in 1940.
 Friedländer later managed to bring her brother from France.
-Since Otto Friedländer was sickly and, as a man, could not get a work permit, the siblings decided to leave for the United States on an affidavit which Marta received from one of her American clients.
+Since Otto Friedländer was sickly and, as a man, could not get a work permit, the siblings decided to leave for the United States on an affidavit that Marta received from one of her American clients.
 They arrived in New York on May 5, 1941.
 Learning that they would find it hard to make a living there, they moved to Texas, where Friedländer started her own knitwear factory with a business partner.
 The sweaters she produced were soon well known all over the country and the company proved so successful that she never returned to her profession as a lawyer.